Jacksonville Jaguars: Stadium

 EverBank Stadium (formerly known as Jacksonville Municipal Stadium, Alltel Stadium, EverBank Field, and TIAA Bank Field) is located on the north bank of the St. Johns River, and has been the home of the Jaguars since the team's first season in 1995.
 The stadium has a capacity of 67,814, with additional seating added during Florida–Georgia Game and the Gator Bowl.

 The stadium served as the site of Super Bowl XXXIX in addition to five Jaguar playoff games including the 1999 AFC Championship Game.
 It also hosted the ACC Championship Game from 2005 to 2007 and the River City Showdown in 2007 and 2008.

 From 1995 to 1997 and again from 2006 to 2009, the stadium was named Jacksonville Municipal Stadium.
 From 1997 to 2006, the stadium was referred to as Alltel Stadium.
 The naming rights were purchased by EverBank prior to the 2010 season.
 Prior to the 2018 season the Jaguars announced the stadium would be renamed TIAA Bank Field.

 The stadium received a substantial upgrade in 2014 with the addition of new scoreboards, pools, cabana seating and premium seating that includes 180 field-level seats.
 The scoreboards are 60 ft high and 362 ft long.
 The new scoreboards are the world's largest video boards.
 Two 25 ft by 12 ft pools were installed in the north end zone along with the cabana seating.
 The cost of the stadium upgrades were $63 million, of which owner Shahid Khan helped finance $20 million.

+Due to the renovation, capacity for EverBank Stadium will be reduced by over 20,000 during the 2026 season.
+The stadium will close after the 2026 season to construct the dome and facade.
+During the 2027 season, the Jaguars will play at Camping World Stadium in Orlando, Florida, before returning to the finished EverBank Stadium for the 2028 season.